 Updated February 20, 2020

 After spending a few weeks exploring Piura and the Coastal Desert, I headed north along the coast to Máncora.
 It has long been Peru’s surfing mecca, producing some of the country’s most famous wave riders.
 Some – like Fernando “Wawa” Paraud – have set up schools and shops here.
+This surfer's paradise makes a great option for those traveling from Ecuador to Peru by land.

 It had been three years since I last was in Máncora.
 The scene that greeted me as I stepped off the bus was astounding.